dddrrreee/cs140e-20win/labs/README.md

   cases and have a result that is much much much slower and, worse, in terms of insight.

-  - [8-int-devices](8-int-devices): we do networking, using interrupts.
+  - [8-device-interrupts](8-device-interrupts): we setup GPIO interrupts,
+    then use this to build networking on the esp8266 wireless device.
-    You will modify your previous labs so that you have an interrupt-based UART.
+    You will modify your previous labs so that you have an interrupt-based software UART implementation.
 You will then use this to connect and control the ESP8266 that we give out in class and ping other pi's.

-    Without interrupts, it's difficult to get networking working, since our UARTs have limited space and, thus, unless our code checks them at exactly the right time incoming messages will vaporize.
+    Without interrupts, it's difficult to get networking working, since our GPIO pins (and our UART options) have limited space and, thus, unless our code checks them at exactly the right time, incoming messages will vaporize.

 ***[HAVE NOT UPDATED THE LABS BELOW]***